chenle02/Teaching_Tools/README.md

     3. Then run script [GenTitleVideo.sh](./scripts/GenTitleVideo.sh) to generate the animation file: `$ ./GenTitleVideo.sh Parameters_File_without_Extension`
 	* If you use _nvim/vim_, map the following command `noremap <leader><leader> :bufdo VimuxRunCommand('\./GenTitleVideo\.sh ' . expand('%:r'))<cr>`
 	* Then double hit the leader key twice.
-The animation will be produced.
+The animation will be produced under your working directory.
 	* Here you need install the package [vimux](https://github.com/benmills/vimux) in your vimrc.
     4. Note that
 	* You may change the script [math221.py](./scripts/math221.py) to suit your flavor of the animation.
-	* The example animation generated is here: [scripts S8 1_S5 ProjectionAsTransform mp4](./scripts/S8-1_S5-ProjectionAsTransform.mp4)
+	* The example animation generated is here: [S8 1_S5 ProjectionAsTransform mp4](./scripts/S8-1_S5-ProjectionAsTransform.mp4)
 3. I use the script: [splitvideo lua](scripts/splitvideo.lua) to automate the video post processing.
    This script depends on (will do the following)
     1. [manim](https://github.com/3b1b/manim): used to generate the animation title videos.